Southside Bancshares (NASDAQ:SBSI) Announces Earnings Results, Beats Estimates By $0.07 EPS

-Southside Bancshares (NASDAQ:SBSI – Get Rating) released its quarterly earnings results on Tuesday.
-The bank reported $0.77 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.70 by $0.07, Briefing.com reports.
+Southside Bancshares (NASDAQ:SBSI – Get Rating) posted its quarterly earnings results on Tuesday.
+The bank reported $0.77 EPS for the quarter, beating the Zacks’ consensus estimate of $0.70 by $0.07, Briefing.com reports.
 Southside Bancshares had a return on equity of 12.87% and a net margin of 42.74%.
-During the same quarter last year, the firm earned $1.06 earnings per share.
+During the same period in the prior year, the firm earned $1.06 earnings per share.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, March 3rd.
-Investors of record on Thursday, February 17th were issued a $0.34 dividend.
-The ex-dividend date was Wednesday, February 16th.
+The company also recently declared a quarterly dividend, which was paid on Thursday, March 3rd.
+Stockholders of record on Thursday, February 17th were issued a dividend of $0.34 per share.
 This is a boost from Southside Bancshares’s previous quarterly dividend of $0.33.
-This represents a $1.36 dividend on an annualized basis and a yield of 3.49%.
-Southside Bancshares’s payout ratio is currently 39.19%.
+This represents a $1.36 annualized dividend and a dividend yield of 3.49%.
+The ex-dividend date of this dividend was Wednesday, February 16th.
+Southside Bancshares’s payout ratio is 39.19%.

-In other news, COO Brian K. Mccabe sold 1,875 shares of the business’s stock in a transaction on Friday, March 11th.
-The shares were sold at an average price of $41.74, for a total value of $78,262.50.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Company insiders own 5.70% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the stock.
-Public Employees Retirement System of Ohio grew its holdings in Southside Bancshares by 38.3% during the 4th quarter.
-Public Employees Retirement System of Ohio now owns 1,101 shares of the bank’s stock valued at $46,000 after buying an additional 305 shares in the last quarter.
-Canada Pension Plan Investment Board purchased a new position in shares of Southside Bancshares in the fourth quarter valued at $125,000.
+Large investors have recently added to or reduced their stakes in the business.
+Public Employees Retirement System of Ohio increased its position in Southside Bancshares by 38.3% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 1,101 shares of the bank’s stock valued at $46,000 after purchasing an additional 305 shares during the period.
+Canada Pension Plan Investment Board acquired a new stake in Southside Bancshares during the 4th quarter valued at approximately $125,000.
 D. E. Shaw & Co.
-Inc. increased its position in Southside Bancshares by 20.4% in the fourth quarter.
+Inc. increased its position in Southside Bancshares by 20.4% during the 4th quarter.
 D. E. Shaw & Co.
-Inc. now owns 10,460 shares of the bank’s stock worth $437,000 after purchasing an additional 1,769 shares during the last quarter.
-The Manufacturers Life Insurance Company raised its stake in Southside Bancshares by 2.3% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 15,324 shares of the bank’s stock valued at $641,000 after purchasing an additional 344 shares in the last quarter.
-Finally, Cubist Systematic Strategies LLC bought a new position in Southside Bancshares during the fourth quarter valued at $664,000.
-50.81% of the stock is owned by institutional investors.
+Inc. now owns 10,460 shares of the bank’s stock valued at $437,000 after purchasing an additional 1,769 shares during the period.
+The Manufacturers Life Insurance Company increased its position in Southside Bancshares by 2.3% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 15,324 shares of the bank’s stock valued at $641,000 after purchasing an additional 344 shares during the period.
+Finally, Cubist Systematic Strategies LLC acquired a new stake in Southside Bancshares during the 4th quarter valued at approximately $664,000.
+50.81% of the stock is owned by institutional investors and hedge funds.

+SBSI has been the subject of several research analyst reports.
+StockNews.com initiated coverage on Southside Bancshares in a research note on Thursday, March 31st.
+They set a “hold” rating for the company.
+Zacks Investment Research raised Southside Bancshares from a “hold” rating to a “buy” rating and set a $47.00 target price for the company in a research note on Wednesday, February 2nd.

 About Southside Bancshares (Get Rating)